-There is power in music.
+There is power in music at Frome Nursing Home.
 Revolutionaries have used music as a platform to convey messages of change, during periods of civil and societal unrest.
 Protest songs have illustrated realities of war, injustice, civil rights, while artists have used music to record their pain and personal experiences of these times of uncertainty.
 Music, in all its forms has given hope, invigorated, and touched millions across the world.
 While we may think of social change firstly in terms of the ‘power of music’ I would like to propose a bigger musical power to you; the magic of music for those living with a dementia.

 Many of my happiest memories are often recalled when I hear a song and it takes me back to lying in festival fields, beer in hand and squinting through sunshine watching a band I love.
 Equally, some songs can remind me of times I have lost relatives and have found comfort in the melodies and verses that eased my pain.
 For many of us, music provokes emotions and feelings from times passed us by.